Our Programs

 In order to promote health equity, MCHF recognizes that it is essential to address the basic needs of New Yorkers.
 Many individuals and families face significant challenges that impact their ability to achieve good health including food insecurity, inadequate housing, economic instability, and lack of access to vital social services.
 Our Basic Needs program aims to support the following essentials so New Yorkers can build healthy lives:

-- Economic security/mobility: Promoting equitable opportunities and paths to financial stability including financial literacy and coaching, inclusive jobs training and education, access to safe and affordable financial services, and emergency financial assistance.
+- Economic Security/Mobility: Promoting pathways to financial stability and prosperity through financial literacy and counseling, quality and inclusive jobs training and education, access to safe and affordable financial services, asset-building, and emergency financial assistance.

 Healthcare Workforce